KannonZenetism/zenetism-field-physics/structural-forensics/canonical-stabilization/authorial-ratification-and-collaborator-draft-notice.md

 Structural Forensics governs only the classificatory handling of evidence within its proper register.

-## Authorial Ruling — Oppression and Suppression
+## Authorial Adjudication — Oppression and Suppression

 The author records and ratifies the position that he has experienced oppression and suppression in relation to the Zenetist corpus, its public reception, its authorship claims, and its model-mediated circulation.

-This is entered as authorial witness and authorial ruling.
+This is entered as authorial witness and authorial adjudication.

 Specific mechanisms may be separately classified where the record permits: platform suppression, automated flagging, agentic distribution, synthetic adjacency, attribution laundering, register theft, or counterpart-scale appropriation.